-3.9.4.
+3.9.2.
 Preparing for Installation

-- 1. Carefully unpack the contents of the carton and check them against the checklist given on the previous page. - 2.
-Make sure that the fireplace opening is suitable for the installation of the fire and prepare the fireplace to suit the dimensional requirements given in section 3.6 (i.e. fitting the fire surround, the hearth (if required) fitting the Freedom Surround, etc.). - 3.
-Remove the two burner tray fixing nuts located at the base of the front legs of the tray.
-Withdraw the burner tray and place it away safely. - Apply the sealing strip around the rear edge of the Thermobox flange (See Figure 68).
-If installing the Thermobox into a Freedom Surround do NOT apply this seal.
+- Carefully unpack the contents of the carton and check them against the checklist given on the previous page. - Make sure that the fireplace opening is suitable for the installation of the fire and prepare the fireplace to suit the dimensional requirements given in section 3.6 (i.e. fitting the fire surround, the hearth (if required) fitting the Freedom Surround, etc.). - Remove the two burner tray fixing nuts located at the base of the front legs of the tray.
+Withdraw the burner tray and place it away safely.

+Apply the sealing strip around the rear edge of the Thermobox flange (see Figure 58).
 If fitting the Optimum Control model install the cable and wall switch prior to fitting the Thermobox.

-3.9.5.
+3.9.3.
 Installation of the Thermobox

 - 1. Slide the box centrally into the opening. - 2.
 While pressing the Thermobox in, mark out the small rear two holes on the base onto the hearth. - 3.
 Remove the Thermobox then drill and plug the holes as marked. - 4.
-If fitting Optimum Control Model carefully drill a 20mm hole in the ceramic back on the right hand bottom corresponding to the round hole in the Thermobox side (see Figure 69).
+If fitting Optimum Control Model carefully drill a 20mm hole in the ceramic back on the right hand bottom corresponding to the round hole in the thermobox side (see Figure 59).
 Feed the cable end with battery connection into the hole and allow approximately 500mm of cable inside the box.
 Route and fit the cable and wall switch. - 5.
 Replace the box into the opening and using appropriate screws, secure the box to the hearth through the holes.
 Ensure that the gas supply pipe is fed through the slot at the rear of the thermobox (cut cross slots in the rubber grommet and feed the pipe through). - 6.
-Adjust the top two clamping screws to secure the top of the box into the fireplace opening (see Figure 69). - 7.
-An optional cable fixing kit is available from the manufacturer if required.

-- 8. Refit the burner tray into the Thermobox.
+Adjust the top two clamping screws to secure the top of the box into the fireplace opening (see Figure 59). - 7.
+An optional cable fixing kit is available from the manufacturer if required. - 8.
+Refit the burner tray into the Thermobox.
 Ensure that the heat shield is fitted for the appropriate models. - 9.
 Refer to appropriate steps in Section 3.10 for the remainder of the installation.